huytransformer/Awesome-Out-Of-Distribution-Detection/README.md

 ![gif](https://github.com/continuousml/Awesome-Out-Of-Distribution-Detection/assets/110962703/f462693a-851a-41d6-9301-eba19446fcdc)

 OOD Detection represents an emerging trend in deep learning research, focusing on a critical deficiency that often limits the deployment of neural networks in real-world scenarios.
 Despite the tremendous success, deep learning is usually founded on an important assumption: the data a model encounters during deployment must be 'similar' to what it was trained on, or in other words, in-distribution.
 Regrettably, our world is neither static nor predictable, and so is the data we feed into our models.
+A static model that is not adaptive nor robust to changes can quickly become outdated or unreliable.

 Equipping a neural network with the ability to say 'no' when faced with unfamiliar input is not merely a convenience; it's an urgent necessity, particularly in safety-critical applications.
 Understanding and implementing OOD Detection not only strengthens the integrity of a model but also provides a layer of security, ensuring that the vast and unpredictable landscape of real-world data does not become an Achilles' heel for otherwise powerful and sophisticated deep learning systems.